luanribeiros/classified/mercado-dev/README.md

-# Classfied

-Project based on Hands-on ReactJS, [DevPleno](https://www.devpleno.com/) mini-course.
-I implemented new features and used new and more technologies.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>